AnnaVargova/AutomationShield_wiki/AeroShield.md

 # <a name="examples"/>Examples

 ## <a name="control"/>Feedback control
-For a start you may want to experiment with a closed-loop control of the pendulum position by the proportional–integral–derivative controller (PID) algorithm.
+As a start, you may want to experiment with a closed-loop control of the pendulum position by the proportional–integral–derivative controller (PID) algorithm.

 The implementation of PID control in C/C++ is demonstrated by an [example](https://github.com/gergelytakacs/AutomationShield/tree/master/examples/AeroShield/AeroShield_PID), which makes use of the interrupt-driven sampling subsystem of the AutomationShield library, and also its built-in input-saturated absolute-form PID method with integral windup handling by clamping.
 The progress of the experiments can be followed in real time through the Serial Plotter of the Arduino IDE or logged in MATLAB.